Hackplayers/evil-winrm/README.md

 purposes by system administrators as well but the most of its features are focused on hacking/pentesting stuff.

 It is based mainly in the WinRM Ruby library which changed its way to work since its version 2.0.
-Now instead of using WinRM protocol, it is using PSRP (Powershell Remoting Protocol) for initializing runspace pools as well as creating and processing pipelines.
+Now instead of using WinRM protocol, it is using PSRP (PowerShell Remoting Protocol) for initializing runspace pools as well as creating and processing pipelines.

 ## Features
  - Compatible to Linux and Windows client systems
- - Load in memory Powershell scripts
+ - Load in memory PowerShell scripts
  - Load in memory dll files bypassing some AVs
  - Load in memory C# (C Sharp) assemblies bypassing some AVs
  - Load x64 payloads generated with awesome [donut] technique